David O'Malley, MDThe James Cancer Center

 My drive to have no patient with a gynecologic cancer succumb to the disease guides my research that specializes in the development of therapeutics/treatments for gynecologic cancers, concentrating on ovarian and uterine (endometrial).
 I have designed, coordinated and published on phase I, II and III clinical trials with a special interest in compounds that effect angiogenesis.
 This led to becoming the institutional principal investigator for the NCCN Ovarian Cancer Outcomes Project.
 Improving patient treatment options cannot be accomplished without understanding how the treatments are having an effect at the cellular level; therefore, I continue to participate in projects that help define these mechanisms.
 I work to improve not only the therapies (chemotherapy) but to identify patients that would benefit (or not benefit) from adjuvant therapeutic options in ovarian and uterine cancer (specifically high risk histologies) patients.

 My quest to improve patient outcomes has led to working on improving surgical techniques.
 I have implemented robotic assisted minimally invasive surgical techniques in all aspects of practice, and published the improved outcomes of these techniques.
 I have collaborated across multiple medical specialties to identify ways to improve the technique and outcomes of how malignant cells are removed at the time of surgery (Ramen spectroscopy).
 My team has submitted and been awarded grants to study these techniques and my research has been recognized with more than 50 publications.

-I have been named as one of the Best/Top Doctors in America by US News and World Report (Castle Connelly) and Best Doctors and I was rated in the top 10 percent of physicians in the nation for patient satisfaction in 2017.
+I was named to the Castle Connolly list of “Regional Top Doctors” from 2011-2018 and was rated in the top 10 percent of physicians in the nation for patient satisfaction in 2017.

 Education and Background